Confinement in Holographic Theories at Finite Theta: Simplified Model for a Non-zero Vacuum Angle

 With this discussion, it is clear what the boundary conditions for the field $\sigma$ should be.
 The background value for the field $\sigma$ is to be identified with $\Theta$, as a function of the holographic direction (the one which stops at some point in the IR, $\lambda$ in the example above, and $z$ in the usual 5D AdS background).
 As motivated earlier, the UV boundary condition should set $\sigma$ to equal $\theta$ angle itself, which we see here explicitly.
 The non-trivial result is that $\sigma$ should vanish in the IR.
 Without this exercise, we would have had an arbitrariness in the choice of the boundary condition in the IR.\footnote{I thank Matt Reece for discussions related to this.
 During the completion of this work, I attended a talk by Csaba Csaki~\cite{Csaki:talk} which also advocates for the IR boundary condition motivated here.}

 Therefore, the boundary conditions to be satisfied by $\sigma$ are

 The result is actually quite general.
 In many supergravity solutions that are dual to gauge theories that show a mass gap and confinement, the geometry smoothly caps off at some point in the IR.
 Analogous to the discussion here, one can define the corresponding $\Theta$ in those examples, and one would get to the same conclusion: since it is an angular variable, it must vanish at the origin of coordinates.
-This discussion however assumes that $\theta$ comes from wrapping over a compact dimension that shrinks to zero size in the IR.\footnote{In a geometry where there are multiple dimensions that compete to shrink, if $\theta$ comes from a non-shrinking dimension, it is less clear how to uniquely fix the boundary condition. }
+Alternatively, it is because the proper length of the utilized cycle vanishes in the IR.
+This discussion however assumes that $\theta$ comes from wrapping over a compact dimension that shrinks to zero size in the IR.\footnote{In a geometry where there are multiple dimensions that compete to shrink, if $\theta$ comes from a non-shrinking dimension, it is less clear how to uniquely fix the boundary condition.}

 While we have fixed the boundary condition on $\sigma$ in our 5D simplified model, we would like to see explicitly how the form of the action we have assumed comes about.
 For this, the type IIA example above is not useful, because it is not asymptotic to AdS$_5 \times \mathbb{X}$ in the UV, for some smooth manifold $\mathbb{X}$.
 The important feature in the type IIA example was that the supergravity background had a disk and there was a gauge field wrapping around it.